neledov/salesforce-case-download-organizer/README.md

 - **Keep the Salesforce Case Tab Active:**
   Ensure you're on the active Salesforce case tab while downloading files to allow accurate association.

-- **Monitor `server.log`:**
-  If the server fails to start or behaves unexpectedly, check the `server.log` file in the executable's directory for detailed error messages.

 ## Troubleshooting